This article is part of the Why Couples Fight Series

 Good couples therapy can teach happy couples how to manage unsolvable problems instead of avoiding them or trying to prevail over their partner.

 That’s the importance of science-based couples therapy.
-I find that many couples are relieved to hear that there is an alternative to trying to solve a problem, or avoiding the conflict altogether.
+Many couples are relieved to hear that there is an alternative to trying to solve a problem or avoiding the conflict altogether.

 Managing perpetual problems requires a skill set that typically builds on how happy couples have successfully navigated solvable problems in the past.